zorrowang/LeetCode/docs/Languages/Java/data-structure/Map.md

 ### Special Methods in HashTable Class

 - _void clear()_: Clears this hashtable so that it contains no keys.

 - _Enumeration<V> elements()_: Returns an enumeration of the values in this hashtable.

 - _Enumeration<K> keys()_: Returns an enumeration of the keys in this hashtable.

 - _protected void rehash()_: Increases the capacity of and internally reorganizes this hashtable, in order to accommodate and access its entries more efficiently.

 - _String toString()_: Returns a string representation of this Hashtable object in the form of a set of entries, enclosed in braces and separated by the ASCII characters ", " (comma and space).

 ## HashMap Class

-Hash table based implementation of the Map interface.
+HashMap is a hash table based implementation of the Map interface.
 This implementation provides all of the optional map operations, and **permits** _null_ values and the _null_ key.
 (The HashMap class is roughly equivalent to Hashtable, except that it is **unsynchronized** and **permits nulls**.)
 This class makes no guarantees as to the order of the map; in particular, it does not guarantee that the order will remain constant over time.

 This implementation provides **constant-time** performance for the basic operations (_get_ and _put_), assuming the hash function disperses the elements properly among the buckets.